SQDexe/invoice-manager-py/README.md

-## Tax Printer and Data Editor
+## Invoice Manager

-Programmes written to automate the process of signing documents by qucik generation of docx files based on a simple template.
-Written for use in Polish language, can be adjusted with just a few tweaks
+Programmes written to automate the process of signing invoice documents by qucik generation of DOCX files based on a simple template.
+Written for use in Polish language, can be adjusted with just a few tweaks.

+- Data Editor - manages data used for prinitng invoices
+- Invoice Printer - used for prinitng selected data into a DOCX

 Compiled using PyInstaller:
 ```